 Magazine content: text and photography.

-I avoid interview format on this website and tend to skip articles that use Q&A style.
-However, the people and the stories that Auslöser chose to feature were captivating enough to keep me glued to the pages from cover to cover:
+I avoid the interview format on this website and tend to skip articles that use the Q&A style (a personal preference I can speak on later).
+However, the people and the stories that Auslöser chose to feature in that same format were fascinating.
+I could not put the book down.

 An art photographer who creates unreal imagery with paint applied directly to negatives.
 A former police officer whose pioneering road accident photography looked incredibly crisp and beautifully colourful — despite the grim nature — as if it was shot yesterday with “staged” vintage vehicles, people, and the environment.
 An Iranian photographer who shared her stories of war, loss, and frustratingly sexist society, as well as love, compassion, and beauty.
 A serene series, Tree, that features enormous canopies in front of even larger white canvasses within their natural element.

 Each interview features a carefully selected set of questions and a subject whose work or credentials made for learning and inspiration I yearned after being stuck at home for over a year in mild depression.
 I feel a little better having read it; the glimmering hope of making better art has finally got a few sparks it needed to keep me warm.

 In addition to artist interviews and their works, Auslöser features a few short stories in a slightly different format.
 A showcase of Kodachrome memorabilia, a short Camera defunct magazine overview, and a few pages of tastefully modest on-brand sponsor mentions.